 To complete the discussion, the q factors calculated during the different runs are shown in Fig. 8.
-Strong acids such as nitric

-10 acid or sulfuric acid are very sensitive to the cloud LWC and droplet radius, as observed when comparing Run 1 and Run 5, and they are produced more efficiently under higher pH (Run 6).
-Particle-to-cloud transfer is an important source of nitric acid in the cloud, and neglecting it (Run 2) leads to a strong undersaturation of nitric acid in the cloud water compared to in Run 1.
-In contrast, there is no difference observed between the various runs for the carboxylic acids, which essentially originate from particle dissolution.
+Strong acids such as nitric acid or sulfuric acid are sensitive to the cloud LWC and droplet radius, as observed when comparing Run 1 and Run 5, and they are produced less efficiently under higher pH (Run 6).
+Particle nucleation scavenging is an important source of nitric acid in the cloud, and neglecting it (Run 2) leads to a strong undersaturation of nitric acid in the cloud water compared to in Run 1.
+In contrast, there is no difference observed between the various runs for the carboxylic acids, which essentially originate from particle scavenging.

-15 3.3.2 Sources
+3.3.2 Sources

 The contributions of the gaseous, particulate and aqueous concentrations to the total atmospheric concentration of a given species can be evaluated from measurements within the experimental uncertainties.
-It is, however, difficult to evaluate by an experimental procedure how particle-to-cloud transfer, mass transfer from the gas phase and aqueous-phase reactions influence the aqueous concentrations.
+It is, however, difficult to evaluate with an experimental procedure how particle scavenging and mass transfer from the gas-phase and aqueous-phase reactions influence the aqueous concentrations.
 The model is a complementary tool that can provide such information.
-Fig. 9 shows

-20 the origin of species in cloud water for Run 3.
-For a given compound, the contribution of each source (particulate dissolution, mass transfer from the gas phase and aqueous-phase reactivity) was calculated as the ratio of its corresponding production rate (averaged over cloud lifetime) over the total production rate.
+Figure 9 shows the origin of species in cloud water for Run 3.
+For a given compound, the contribution of each source (particulate scavenging, mass transfer from the gas-phase and aqueous-phase reactivity) was calculated as the ratio of its corresponding production rate (averaged over cloud lifetime) over the total production rate.

 The ammonia and formic acid molecules that are found in the aqueous phase mainly come from the gas phase, while sulfuric and acetic acids are formed through reactivity in the aqueous phase.
-Malonic acid exclusively originates from particle

-- 25 dissolution; the same applies for oxalic acid when iron-oxalate chemistry is activated.
-In contrast, aqueous reactivity is the major source of oxalic acid when iron complexation by oxalate are not considered As expected, C3-C4 carboxylic acids come mainly from particle dissolution, as shown in Fig. 9 for malonic acid.
+Malonic acid exclusively originates from particle scavenging; the same applies for oxalic acid when ironoxalate chemistry is activated.
+In contrast, aqueous reactivity is the major source of oxalic acid when iron complexation by oxalate is not considered.
+As expected, C_3-C_4 carboxylic acids come mainly from particle scavenging, as shown in Fig. 9 for malonic acid.
 For acetic acid, the contributions of the three sources are more equally distributed.
 Their relative efficiency, however, varies as a function of the pH since the production of acetic acid by aqueous-phase reactivity in the cloud water is pH-dependent.
-The relative contributions of the three sources to the - 30 concentration of acetic acid in cloud water are 42.3, 43 and 14.7% in Run 1 (pH approximately 4.3), while they are 34.6, 54.6 and 10.8% in Run 6 (pH = 6), for aqueous-phase reactivity, mass transfer and particle dissolution, respectively.
+The relative contributions of the three sources to the concentration of acetic acid in cloud water are 42.3, 43 and 14.7 % in Run 1 (pH approximately 4.3), while they are 34.6, 54.6 and 10.8 % in Run 6 (pH = 6), for aqueous-phase reactivity, mass transfer and particle scavenging, respectively.